 The expansive skyway system creates a way for individuals to get from place to place in the city without the hassle of walking on the road or sidewalks.
 During the winter months, the roads and sidewalks in Minneapolis are covered in ice and snow, making it nearly impossible to walk outside on the street safely.
 The skyway system was created to be a substitute for the sidewalk during those winter months.
 Almost anywhere you would get to by sidewalk, the skyway can do the same.

-Although you can travel anywhere in MinneapolisOpens in a new tab. from the skyway, there are popular entrance points that make traveling more convenient.
+Although you can travel anywhere in Minneapolis from the skyway, there are popular entrance points that make traveling more convenient.
 Some of the most popular entry points are: Target Center, Target Store, Wells Fargo, and the US Banking Building.

 Schedule